-9.1 Dimensions and Trim-The paper shall be furnished in the size or sizes specified at the time of purchase.
-The paper shall not be undersize, shall be not more than $\frac{1}{16}$ -in (1.6-mm) oversize in either direction, and shall be trimmed square.
+9.1 Dimensions and Trim-The folders shall be furnished in the size, or sizes, specified at the time of purchase.
+The folders shall not be undersize, shall not be more than 1/16-in (1.6-mm) oversize in either direction, and shall be trimmed square.
 If squareness is especially important, tolerances shall be specified by the purchaser.
 Dimensions and trim shall be measured by Test Method D 5625.

-9.2 Grain-The paper shall be supplied grain long or grain short at the option of the seller, unless specified otherwise by the purchaser.
+9.2 Grain-The folder stock shall be supplied grain long or grain short at the option of the seller, unless otherwise specified by the buyer.